Galiaf47/bot-challenge/README.md

 * Cells can't merge until timeout pass
 * Bot sees only limited radius around first cell
 * Bot vision radius depends on total player mass
+* Function execution should not take more than x ms
+* Function size should not be more than x kb minified